P. V. Gopalan: Personal life

-P. V. Gopalan was married to Rajam Gopalan, who was betrothed to him at age twelve and began living with him at sixteen.
+P. V. Gopalan was married to Gopalan Rajam (née Balachandran Rajam), who was betrothed to him at age twelve and began living with him at sixteen.
 Rajam never attended high school.

 They lived in Karol Bagh at Central Delhi district and also at other areas in New Delhi.
 The couple had four children: the oldest, a daughter, Shyamala, who earned a PhD in endocrinology at the University of California, Berkeley, and went on to have an academic and research career in the US and Canada; a son, Balachandran, who received a PhD in economics and computer science from the University of Wisconsin–Madison and returned to an academic career in India; a daughter, Sarala, an obstetrician who practised in Chennai; and the youngest, another daughter, Mahalakshmi, an information scientist, who worked for the Government of Ontario, Canada.
 Gopalan was the grandfather of lawyer Maya Harris, former Vice President Kamala Harris, and academic Sharada Balachandran Orihuela.
 Shyamala and her daughters used to visit Gopalan once every two to three years to visit her family and went for walks on Edward Elliot's Beach in Besant Nagar.

 Kamala Harris has said that she was strongly influenced by his progressive political views on democracy and women's rights, especially their right to education.
 He later bought an apartment in Besant Nagar and lived in Chennai until his death.